 - 13. If using hydraulic link, disconnect the center-link as follows: - a.
 Pull up on latch (A), and position latch into notch (B) on top of hook. - b.
 Release the safety props on the header lift cylinders.
-For instructions, refer to 4.4.1 Engaging and Disengaging Header Safety Props: M Series Self-Propelled Windrower, page 194 - c.
+For instructions, refer to 4.4.1 Engaging and Disengaging Header Safety Props: M Series Self-Propelled Windrower, page 193. - c.
 Lower the header down onto the transport wheels. - d.
 Disengage top-link from the header.
-If necessary, use the HEADER TILT switch to release load on the cylinder.
+If necessary, use the HEADER TILT switch to release load on the cylinder. - 14.
+To unlock the center-link, pull up on latch (A) and position latch into notch (B) on top of hook. - 15.
+Lift center-link off header pin.